Matrix Completion Methods for the Total Electron Content Video Reconstruction: Methodology

 To improve the softImpute-ALS matrix completion method with the aim of addressing the two issues described in Section \ref{subsec:litreview}, we propose a more general framework for matrix (video) completion, based on the softImpute-ALS algorithm and including it as a special case.
 In summary, our method is solving the following optimization problem:

 where $Y_1,Y_2,\dots,Y_T$ are $m\times n$ auxiliary data with no missing values.
 Auxiliary data are obtained by applying some smoothing function over $X_t$, which typically results in overly smoothing the data thus not complying with the observations as desired.
 In our TEC map reconstruction, we smooth each TEC map $X_t$ with Spherical Harmonics (SH) with relatively low orders of complexity, and the smoothed SH data are used as auxiliary data.
+In fact, one can use the imputed maps out of an arbitrary imputation algorithm as the auxiliary data.
+We pick Spherical Harmonics for its spatial smoothness.
+Backgrounds about Spherical Harmonics will be briefly introduced in section \ref{subsec:SH}, and one can just think the auxiliary data as a series of fully imputed maps for now.
 Note that our algorithm allows having this auxiliary data if such data exists and is justified within the scientific field.
 However, if such data is not available, we can simply set $\lambda_3=0$.

 In \eqref{softALS-TSSH}, we add two additional terms on top of \eqref{softImpute-ALS}, each serves as a solution to the two problems of softImpute-ALS.
 The term with $\lambda_2$ is introducing temporal-smoothing (TS) to the imputation.
 This enables information sharing across neighboring time points.
 The term with $\lambda_3$ is making the imputation to learn from both the original observed data $\{X_t\}$ and the auxiliary data $\{Y_t\}$.
 Dropping both terms reduces the optimization problem to that in \eqref{softImpute-ALS}, which is solved via the original softImpute-ALS algorithm.